top of page

 This is an important factor to keep in mind when your pet is outside at any time of the year.
 However, since pets spend more time outdoors during summer than other months, it is especially crucial when the weather turns warm.

-Always Provide Shade and Water
+Always Provide Shade and Water for Pets

 Whether your pet is indoors or outside, make sure you always give him enough water.
 This is also true at any time of the year, but during the summer, it’s easy for pets to overheat even when you still feel comfortable yourself.
 This is because pets are furry and humans are not—and pets don’t have the option to sweat as easily as humans do!